How to: K-pop Idol Makeup | By: Oh My Stellar

 Finally, you can’t forget about the lashes!
 The idol look calls for long, separated lashes that frame the entire eye - top and bottom.
 If you have short lashes like me, you may appreciate the help of false lashes.

-I always look for something with a natural volume (such as THE FACE SHOP Daily Beauty Tools Pro Eyelash in 10 Edge).
-To apply, start by trimming the lashes to suit your eyes and then hold a mirror below and look down.
+I always look for something with a natural volume.
+To apply, start by trimming the lashes to suit your eyes, and then hold a mirror below and look down.
 Although a highly unflattering angle, this actually makes it much easier to place the lash.

 TIP: Still struggling?
 A trick from Korean makeup artists is to use tweezers to carefully separate and bundle the lashes - it takes some time, but practice makes perfect!